1.1 City employees are “at will’ employees.

 1.8 Personnel Records.

-(a) The City keeps a personnel file for each employee.
-The City limits access to a personnel file to the employee, the employee’s department head, the City Attorney, the Executive Secretary, and the Mayor.
+- The City keeps a personnel file for each employee.
+The City limits access to a personnel file to the employee, the employee’s department head, the City Attorney, the Human Resource Generalist, and the Mayor.
 An employee’s personnel file contains the employee’s name, title and/or position held, job description, assigned department, salary, changes of employment status, evaluations, and disciplinary documents.
-The City Treasurer keeps a separate payroll file for every employee, including, but not limited to payroll information, insurance information, and workers compensation documents.
+The Human Resource Generalist keeps a separate payroll file for every employee, including, but not limited to payroll information, insurance information, and workers compensation documents.

-(b) An employee may inspect his or her personnel file or his or her payroll file.
-The City may require that the Executive Secretary be present during the inspection.
+- An employee may inspect his or her personnel file or his or her payroll file.
+The City may require that the Human Resource Generalist be present during the inspection.
 An employee has the right to obtain copies of documents at the employee’s own expense.
 An employee may request removal of irrelevant or erroneous information in his/her personnel file.
 If the City denies the employee’s request to remove the information, the employee may file a written rebuttal statement to be placed in his/her file.

 1.9 Safety Equipment.